wp-plugins/facebook-social-stream/readme.txt

 3. Example stream of Facebook page "bbcnews"

 == Changelog ==

+= 1.2.2 =
+* Validation of Facebook page-name
+* Changed CSS to add responsive behaviour to profile image

 = 1.2.1 =
 * Renamed classes to prevent conflicts with other plugins or themes